Is a AAA Membership Worth It?

 What Is AAA?

-AAA stands for the American Automobile Association and considers themselves a ‘federation of motor clubs’ with branches throughout North America.
+AAA stands for the American Automobile Association and considers itself a ‘federation of motor clubs’ with branches throughout North America.
 They began in Chicago in 1902, and quickly joined forces with other automobile clubs throughout the United States.
-Over the next 120 years, AAA has grown to offer a vast range of car and travel services, and they advocate for driver safety and education as well.
+Over the next 120 years, AAA has grown to offer a vast range of car and travel services, including auto insurance.
+They advocate for driver safety and education as well.

 What Services Does AAA Offer?